 25 years of SALA - Podcast Episode

-To celebrate 25 years of SALA, we are putting together a special podcast episode and would love to feature your favourite memories of the Festival.
+To celebrate 25 years of SALA, we are putting together a special podcast episode and would love hear how people have connected with the Festival over the years.
+If you’d be willing to share a memory or what you find meaningful about the Festival, please keep reading!

 How to be involved